MicrosoftDocs/win32/desktop-src/medfound/using-the-indexer-to-seek.md

 ---
-Description: 'The ASF indexer is a WMContainer layer component that is used to read or write Index Objects in an Advanced Systems Format (ASF) file.
-This topic provides information about using the ASF indexer to seek within an ASF file.' ms.assetid: '9c501d33-847e-448e-a19c-39dfbc7757ca'
+Description: The ASF indexer is a WMContainer layer component that is used to read or write Index Objects in an Advanced Systems Format (ASF) file.
+This topic provides information about using the ASF indexer to seek within an ASF file. ms.assetid: 9c501d33-847e-448e-a19c-39dfbc7757ca
-title: Using the Indexer to Seek Within an ASF File
+title: Using the Indexer to Seek Within an ASF File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using the Indexer to Seek Within an ASF File